What’s in our Camera Bag? A Travel Photography Gear Guide

 Sony A7S III – Our Main Camera

 Our main camera body is the Sony A7S III.
 This camera delivers incredible quality in both photography and videography.
 It is a mirrorless camera, meaning its body is lighter than a DSLR.
+We have also upgraded to a full camera cage with a handle.
+The cage adds more protection to the camera, plus allows you to mount more things to it.
+Where the cage handle makes it easier to video closer to the ground and carry the camera.

 Tip: Don’t forget to buy an extra Sony battery.